adarshramakrishna/geeksforgeeks/README.md

 ## App

-An app is available on [iTunes Store](https://itunes.apple.com/us/app/geekreader/id991254978?ls=1&mt=8).
-It aims to make reading on iOS devices easier.

-Send feedback about the app to geekreader.app@gmail.com to make it better.
+You can also read up on [GeekReader](https://itunes.apple.com/us/app/geekreader/id991254978?ls=1&mt=8) on your iOS devices.
+Be sure to send your feedback about the app to geekreader.app@gmail.com to make it better.
+This app just got started.
+Features and wishes are welcome.

 ## Tools